Last updated on March 9th, 2022

 Here are a few more essential tips for exploring Molokai by car:

 Here’s the deal: as Hawaii’s low-key island, Molokai has no resort scene.
 If you’re looking for cocktails by the pool, 24-hour room service, and a pampering spa – go elsewhere!
 In fact, the only resort on Molokai shut down several years ago.
-When the owner threatened to close the resort (along with the loss of crucial jobs which comes with it) unless further development rights were granted, guess what?
+When the owner threatened to close the resort (along with the loss of crucial jobs which come with it) unless further development rights were granted, guess what?
 Locals told him to F%$K off!

 With the exception of the Hotel Molokai, 99% of Molokai accommodations consist of vacation homes or condos rented out by the owners.
 You’ll find somewhat of a selection on booking.com or Airbnb and I will make a few recommendations here.
 Basically, most of the accommodations are bunched up around Kaunakakai, midway along the scenic south coast between Kaunakakai and Halawa, and more remotely around the majestic beaches of the northwest.